Ibiza is constantly evolving, so figuring out the best area to stay can be a conundrum for those who have never visited the island before.

 Ideal for: young families, budget, nature, retreat

-Cala Vadella is an ideal resort for families, plus there are watersports activities, such as the SUP Tours, available right on the beach.
+Cala Tarida is an ideal resort for families, plus there are watersports activities, such as guided kayaking and snorkelling tours to two sea caves departing from the nearby Cala Codolar beach.
 You are guaranteed to enjoy sublime views at sunset and to return home tanned and feeling very refreshed.

 Insider info